VictorTeixeiraS/projects/projects/build-pokedex-cli/5-caching/readme.md

 # Caching

 It's time to implement caching!
 This will make moving around the map feel a lot snappier.
-We'll be building a flexible caching system so that it will also help with performance in future steps.
+We'll be building a *flexible* caching system to help with performance in future steps.

 ## What is a cache?